nguyenquanltdd/Sky-loyalty-framework/doc/userguide/segments/creation/transaction_pos.rst

 .. index::
    single: transaction_pos

-TRANSACTION PERCENT IN POS
+Transaction percent in POS
 ==========================

-| Segment of customers whose number of purchases in a specified POS is within defined percent amount.
+Segment of customers whose number of purchases in a specified POS is within defined percent amount.

-| **For example**, you can create a segment of customers  whose 20% of all transactions are transactions in a given POS etc.
+**For example**, you can create a segment of customers  whose 20% of all transactions are transactions in a given POS etc.

 To create only Transaction percent in POS type segment:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^